Once considered little more than a party drink, the spirits world is having its moment and is now home to the best rums, in all styles.

 Best spiced rum: Brinley Gold Shipwreck Spiced Rum

 Goslings offers a range of Bermuda rums and has maintained the title of Bermuda’s biggest export for a long time.
 Goslings dates back to 1806 and its name comes from the black wax originally used to seal the bottles.
 The brand started formulating rum blends in 1860 and created a full-bodied dark rum only a few years later.
 It quickly grew in popularity.

 The brand also owns the trademark for the Dark ‘n’ Stormy cocktail – a highball made with dark rum and ginger beer, served over ice.
-The dark rum is the brand’s speciality.
+The dark rum is the brand’s specialty.

-Goslings’ Black Seal Rum is an extremely dark rum, that’s full-flavoured and especially rich.
+Goslings’ Black Seal Rum is an extremely dark rum, that’s full-flavored and especially rich.
 It’s made from three blended, triple-distilled rums that are combined and then aged for three to six years in charred American ex-Bourbon oak barrels.
-The Black Seal Rum offers notes of butterscotch, caramel and vanilla and comes in a deep caramel colour with red hints.
-Expect additional notes of burnt sugar, toast, molasses and cinnamon spice.
+The Black Seal Rum offers notes of butterscotch, caramel, and vanilla and comes in a deep caramel color with red hints.
+Expect additional notes of burnt sugar, toast, molasses, and cinnamon spice.
 It works great for a premium Dark and Stormy recipe.

 Best dark rum: Goslings Black Seal Rum

 Privateer keeps things simple in the best way possible.
-The brand disregards many practices favoured by larger companies, like sweetening, flavouring, filtering and spicing its rum, for favour of keeping honesty and purity at the forefront of its offerings.
+The brand disregards many practices favored by larger companies, like sweetening, flavoring, filtering, and spicing its rum, for favor of keeping honesty and purity at the forefront of its offerings.